6 Habits To Help You Achieve Hall of Fame Level Success

 2. Life, like basketball, is a game of runs.

-Knowing this integral truth to life will allow you to properly take advantage when the runs (times) are going for you, and prepare for when the runs are going against you.
+Knowing this integral truth to life will allow you to properly take advantage of when the runs (times) are going for you and prepare for when the runs are against you.

-The Fall, you work to ready the fields for next year, as well as prepare for winter: prepping and putting grains in storage, pickling vegetables, and harvesting the hay to feed to the cattle or sell, etc.
+In the Fall, you work to prepare the fields for next year and prepare for winter: prepping and putting grains in storage, pickling vegetables, harvesting the hay to feed to the cattle or sell, etc.